JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="991" height="480" alt="teams" src="https://github.com/user-attachments/assets/1832b659-46b2-476c-a4d3-1b968fde620d" />
 </p>
 <p>
 A team is made up of agents from different departments.
-This is helpful, beaucse you can make a team made up of people with different skills that is focused on one thing, like an online banking app the company uses.
-You can see what teams you have by going to admin panel > agents > teams.
+This is helpful, beaucse you can make a team made up of people with different skills that are focused on one thing, like an online banking app the company uses.
+You can see what teams you have by going to the Admin Panel > Agents > Teams.
 </p>
 <br />